 Training programmes are normally in-house and combine practical on-the-job experience or work shadowing, with supplementary courses and workshops.

 Short courses may offer:

-- technical aspects, such as accounts;
+- training on technical aspects, such as accounts

-- interpersonal training, such as coaching and mentoring;
+- interpersonal training, such as coaching and mentoring

 - structured behavioural training in influencing or facilitation skills.

 Training programmes aim to give you an overview of the company through exposure to the various retailing areas.
 The length of training varies between nine months and three years.
-Many training programmes are flexible and can be tailored to your requirements; you will be expected to drive your own future in accordance with the needs of the business.
+Many training programmes are flexible and can be tailored to your requirements; you'll be expected to drive your own future in accordance with the needs of the business.

-- moving to a larger store, possibly in another part of the country;
+- moving to a larger store, possibly in another part of the country

-- managing a larger department;
+- managing a larger department